storyblok/storyblok-php-client/README.md

 $client = new StoryblokClient('your-storyblok-draft-token');
 ```

-### Using spaces created in US region
+### Using spaces created in the US region

 When you create a Space, you can select the region: EU or US.
-If you want to access to a Space created in US region, you need to define the `apiRegion` parameter with 'us' value (or 'US'):
+If you want to access a Space created in US region, you need to define the `apiRegion` parameter with 'us' value (or 'US'):

 ```php
 use Storyblok\Client;